-Parisian artist Michel Motti was a drawing teacher before he turned to creating comics.
-He started out doing 'Gil Gaboulet' and 'Le Petit Roi Ibello' for the Société Parisienne de l'Édition in 1960.
-The latter series was continued in Spirou under the name 'Le Petit Roy Prosper' starting in 1965.
-For this magazine, he also created the series 'Nicolas et Nicolette'.
-In 1969, he started a collaboration with the magazine Pif Gadget, where he joined the production team of the series 'Pif le Chien' and 'Placid et Muzo', both created by Arnal.
+Parisian artist Michel Motti was a drawing teacher before he turned to creating comics in the early 1960s.
+Among his earliest works were 'Gil Gaboulet' and 'Le Petit Roi Ibello' for the Société Parisienne de l'Édition in 1960.
+The latter was continued in Spirou under the name 'Le Petit Roy Prosper' in short stories in 1965 and 1966, and a long serial in 1971.
+Also for Spirou, Motti created the serial 'Nicolas et Nicolette' in 1967 and two short stories of 'Mucheroum' with François Corteggiani in 1976.